tiagob/create-full-stack/packages/docusaurus/docs/folder_structure.md

   web/  # If web is included
 ```

-Common contains shared mobile and web code.
+`common/` contains shared mobile and web code.
 Any updates to common must first be built before used in `mobile/` or `web/`.

 ```bash
 cd packages/common